What’s New for 2014

 Interior Design and Special Features

-Nor are we fond of the optional MyFord Touch system.
-The 8-inch main display controls various audio, phone and navigation functions via voice (Sync), touch controls or buttons on the steering wheel.
+Less appealing is the optional MyFord Touch system.
+The 8-inch main display controls various audio, phone and navigation functions via voice (Ford’s Sync), touch controls or buttons on the steering wheel.
 It’s a smart idea in theory, and it does provide some nice customization and smartphone integration possibilities.
-Unfortunately, there’s a learning curve involved for the user, and even with Ford’s recent updates, we’ve found the system prone to glitches and slow to respond.
+Unfortunately, there’s a learning curve involved for the user, and we’ve found the system prone to glitches and slow to respond.
 In addition, many of the touchscreen icons are difficult to locate and press while on the move.